 You can also add insulation to your attic to prevent your roof from getting as warm in the wintertime (this will also lower your heating costs).
 A summertime project that can help is to add more outside ventilation to your attic space.
 Sealing your attic near the gutters, so there are fewer areas for warm air to escape, is another option.
 Plus, here's an additional tip: Don't use driveway/sidewalk salt on your roof to melt snow, because it's terrible for your shingles.

-Professional Roof Repair and Maintenance Services
+Professional Roof Repair and Maintenance Services in Utah

 The good news is that ice dams are preventable, and if you discover one early enough, you can get rid of it before it does any major damage to your home.
 If you have any additional questions about ice dam prevention or roof repairs, contact us at Vertex Roofing right away.